 Speaking of leaders, management transformation seeks to create a leadership structure that makes it easier for organizations to reach their potential.

-For example, maybe it takes months for a decision to be agreed between stakeholders.
+For example, maybe it takes months for a decision to be agreed upon between stakeholders.
 Or, perhaps, there’s a great deal of bureaucracy and red tape for innovations to overcome.
 For a business to grow and adapt to necessary changes, its leadership needs to facilitate quick decision making.

 Management transformation may empower team members to make decisions for themselves — without senior sign-off — or it may be used to invest in clearer communication channels, to speed the decision-making process up.